 That said, safety and security should always be a paramount concern, particularly in a family home.
 This is one of the few reasons that many homeowners might initially be put off bi-folding doors, as they have somehow earned a reputation for being insecure.
 Many of the rumours that might spawn these hesitations, however, are completely ill-founded.
-Indeed, as long as you take the right precautionary measures, bi-fold doors are not only no less secure than conventional patio or French doors, but could potentially be even more secure.
+Indeed, as long as you take the sensible precautionary measures, bi-fold doors are just as secure as conventional patio or French doors, potentially even more so.

-If you’ve made the decision to install a set of bi-folding doors, you should really know what you’re looking for when shopping around - not only to ensure you purchase doors that will suit the aesthetics of your home, but to ensure they are as secure as possible.
+If you’ve made the decision to install a set of bi-folding doors, you should really know what you’re looking for when shopping around.
+This will ensure you purchase bifold doors that are as secure as possible, as well as ones that suit the aesthetics of your home.

 The primary feature you’ll want to keep an eye out for when shopping around for bi-folding doors is the locking system.
 Not only do you want a system that keeps potential thieves out, but you also want a system that can be easily operated by you and your family.
 Of course, all modern bi-fold doors will be secured by a multipoint locking system (as described above), but these systems will still require a lock in order to operate and there are a number of options available for your bi-fold doors.